Concepts → Data Purge

 Additional considerations

-• If an exclusion dataset has data purge configurations, it can’t be in the same load job as its target table.
+• If an exclusion or inclusion dataset has data purge configurations, it cannot be in the same load job as its target table.

 • The new Parquet files written by the data purge step have shuffled data.

-• Only physical tables and MVs can be used as exclusion datasets.
+• Only physical tables and MVs can be used as exclusion or inclusion datasets.

-• Only data columns can be used when defining an exclusion dataset.
+• Only data columns can be used when defining an exclusion or inclusion dataset.